|Copa Libertadores 1972|

 AM: Ricardo Bochini (Argentina)

-Bochini was Diego Maradona's idol.
+Ricardo Bochini was Diego Maradona's idol.
 He was a legend at Independiente.
 He joined the club during the middle of the club's 4 straight Copa Libertadores victory.
-In 1973, he made his first big role with the club against Juventus at the Intercontinental Club.
-He scored a winning goal.
 In 1984, Bochini would lead them to another Copa Libertadores and the Intercontinental Cup.
 He never got his opportunity with the national team.
 In 1986, Maradona insisted the inclusion of then, 32 years old Ricardo Bochini.
 He only played 5 minutes against Belgium in the semi-final.

-Bertoni started playing in Argentine's second division for Quilmes in 1972.
+Daniel Bertoni started playing in Argentine's second division for Quilmes in 1972.
 After one year he was transferred to first division's team Independiente where he played alongside Ricardo Bochini and won one national and 3 Copa Libertadores.
-Breton also played for Sevilla, Fiorentina and Napoli.
+In Europe, Betoni also played for Sevilla, Fiorentina and Napoli.
+At the international level, he was capped 31 times.
+He scored one of the goals at the Final in the 1978 World Cup Finals against Holland.

 FW/LW: Raimundo Orsi (Argentina/Italy)